marius-test/gribouille_and_mecanique/README.md

 ### License & Copyright

-© 2025 Void Studios — Marius Briscut and Mélanie Saulo.
+© 2025 Void Studios - Marius Briscut and Mélanie Saulo.
 All rights reserved.

-This project, including all code, assets, and content, is the exclusive intellectual property of Void Studios and its authors.
+This project, including all code, assets, and content, is the exclusive intellectual property of **Void Studios** and its authors.
 No part of this project may be copied, distributed, modified, or used in any form without prior written permission.